isalmanhaider/Identification-and-detection-of-Fake-News-on-Online-Social-Networks/readme.md

-# Google-Places-Scrapper-in-Python-and-Hunter
+# Identification-and-detection-of-Fake-News-on-Online-Social-Networks
-A project that I coded to scrap google businesses and places using Google Places API
+A research project on the Identification-and-detection-of-Fake-News-on-Online-Social-Networks